MultitrackStudio Instruments

 Muting notes

-Some instruments, like Harp and Drum Kit, ignore note-off events.
-A sustain-off event will mute all sounding notes for which a note-off event has been received, so you can use the sustain pedal to mute harp strings or cymbals etc.
+Some instruments, like Harp and Drum Kit, ignore note-off messages.
+A sustain-off message will mute all sounding notes for which a note-off message has been received, so you can use the sustain pedal to mute harp strings or cymbals, etc.

 MIDI Implementation